DataDog/documentation/content/en/tracing/troubleshooting/connection_errors.md

 - Information about the environment in which you're deploying the application and Datadog Agent.
 - If you're using proxies, information about how they've been configured.
 - Any configuration files used to set up the application and the Datadog Agent.
-- Startup logs or tracer debug logs outlining the connection error.
+- Startup logs or APM SDK debug logs outlining the connection error.
 - A Datadog [Agent flare][5].
 For dedicated containers, send the flare from the [dedicated Trace Agent container][20].